Money Money, More Money

-Money Money, More Money is an Indian Telugu film directed by J. D. Chakravarthy.
-The film is a remake of 2006 Bollywood film Darwaaza Bandh Rakho.
-The film is touted as a sequel to the films, Money (1993) and Money Money (1995).
-The film highlights actor Brahmanandam's noted role as Khan Dada in the earlier series.
+Money Money, More Money is a 2011 Indian Telugu film written and directed by J. D. Chakravarthy.
+The film features J. D. Chakravarthy, Brahmanandam, and Brahmaji in prominent roles.

+The film is a remake of the 2006 Hindi film Darwaaza Bandh Rakho, also directed by J. D. Chakravarthy.
+It is presented as a sequel to the 1993 film Money and its 1995 follow-up Money Money.
+However, it is considered more of a standalone film, with only a few scenes featuring Brahmanandam and Chakravarthy that establish a connection to the previous Money films.

 Plot

 Four small-time crooks, Chakri (J. D. Chakravarthy), Raghu (Brahmaji), Abbas (Mukul Dev) and Gogineni Gangaraju aka Goga (Kavin Dave) turn towards kidnapping for some quick money.
 They kidnap Megahana (Tara Alisha), daughter of a millionaire Jagadish (Nagababu) and they demand money (1 crore).
 They are forced to barge into the home of a vegetarian family of 35.
 The head of the household is Khan Dada (Bramhanandam), an ex-don and rival of Chakri.

 Their stay in the house gets extended when they learn than Jagadish has gone abroad and they have to wait until he returns.
 The kidnappers are forced to take more hostages to keep their identity secret and prevent the kidnapping venture from failing.
-Eventually other people are stuck in the house, such as: Shankarabharanam (Venu Madhav), a pizza guy, Bullabbai (Rajeev Kanakala), a police constable, Trisha (Gajala), a sales girl, Tirumala Shetty (guy who wants money from Khan Dada), etc.
+Eventually other people are stuck in the house, such as: Sankarabharanam (Venu Madhav), a pizza guy, Bullabbai (Rajeev Kanakala), a police constable, Trisha (Gajala), a sales girl, Tirumala Shetty (guy who wants money from Khan Dada), etc.

 Jagadish finally appears he gives the four kidnappers the money, however there is now a fight between the four, and then Jagadish calls the police.
 The kidnappers go to Police station, Jagadish and Meghana say Chakri, Goga and Raghu are innocent but not Abbas.
 After 16 months Chakri owns a hotel and works with Shankarabharanam.
 Meghana and Chakri are both friends, Trisha works with Raghu on the sales business, Goga owns a sweet shop, Bullabbai is not a constable but a S.I., Abbas goes to jail, and the Khan residence live happily ever after and Khan and Chakri become good friends.